heatherbooker/no-frills-api/docs/api.md

 This request returns store information for the store identified by the `store_id` parameter.
 The data.store.hours field represents the store's operating hours for this week; if any day's hours are affected by a holiday, that day will be listed in hours.holidays.
-The owner is preferentially given in the data.ownerOrManager field.
-If the owner is not available, the manager is given instead.
+The owner is the person's name found in the store name, ex.
+"Bob's NOFRILLS".

 ### response